erictung1999/cf-logs-downloader/README.md

 2. `cf_token` (string, optional) - Specify the Cloudflare Access Token.
 3. `rate` (float, optional) - Specify log sampling rate from 0.01 to 1.
 Default is 1.
 4. `interval` (int, optional) - Specify the interval between each logpull in seconds.
 Default is 60 seconds.
-5. `bot_management` (boolean, optional) - Specify this parameter if your zone has Bot Management enabled and you want to include Bot Management related fields in your logs.
-Acceptable values: `true` or `false`.
-6. `nice` (int, optional) - Specify the niceness of the logpull process from -20 (highest priority) to 19 (lowest priority).
+5. `nice` (int, optional) - Specify the niceness of the logpull process from -20 (highest priority) to 19 (lowest priority).
 Default is -10.
-7. `debug` (boolean, optional) -  Enable debugging functionality.
+6. `debug` (boolean, optional) -  Enable debugging functionality.
 Acceptable values: `true` or `false`.
-8.  `log_dest` (list, optional) - Specify this to further configure the settings for the destination of the logs.
+7.  `log_dest` (list, optional) - Specify this to further configure the settings for the destination of the logs.
 This includes multiple options as shown below:
 	*  `name` (string, required) - Give a unique name of the log destination configuration.
 Useful to identify in activity log.
 	* `path` (string, required) - Specify the path to store logs.
 By default, it will save to /var/log/cf_logs/
 	* `prefix` (string, required) - Specify the prefix name of the logfile being stored on local storage.
 By default, the file name will begins with cf_logs.
 	* `no_organize` (boolean, required) - Instruct the program to store raw logs as is, without organizing them into date and time folder.
 Acceptable values: `true` or `false`.
 	* `no_gzip` (boolean, required) - Do not compress the raw logs.
 Acceptable values: `true` or `false`.
+8. `fields.exclude` (list, optional) - Specify the list of fields you want to exclude from logpull.
+You can execute `./cf-logs-downloader --available-fields` to retrieve the list of fields which are available to logpull.

 You may refer to schema.yml for more information.